Te Atairangikaahu: Succession

-Tuheitia Paki, her eldest son, was chosen during the mourning period as her successor with the help of a "kingmaker", after the consent of the chiefs of all the leading tribes was sought.
+Tūheitia Paki, her eldest son, was chosen during the mourning period as her successor with the help of a "kingmaker", after the consent of the chiefs of all the leading tribes was sought.
 Her eldest child, daughter Heeni Katipa, was the next leading contender for the position.

-In contrast to the Monarchy of New Zealand, the Māori monarchy is both elective and operates outside New Zealand's constitutional structures.
+In contrast to the monarchy of New Zealand, the Māori monarchy is both elective and operates outside New Zealand's constitutional structures.
 Consequently, the position is not automatically inherited by primogeniture as the New Zealand throne is.
-Te Atairangikaahu herself was her father's second daughter, though the eldest was not born to his wife, so any of her children or a leading figure from another iwi could have been appointed.
+Te Atairangikaahu herself was her father's second daughter, though the eldest was not born to his wife, so any of her children or a leading figure from another iwi could have been appointed as her successor.

+Honours

+In the 1970 New Year Honours, Te Atairangikaahu was the first Māori to be appointed a Dame Commander of the Order of the British Empire, "for outstanding services to the Māori people".

+On 6 February 1987, Te Atairangikaahu was the first appointee to the Order of New Zealand and her badge of the order bears the number 1.

+She was awarded an honorary doctorate from Waikato University in 1973, and an Honorary Doctor of Laws from Victoria University in 1999.
+In 1986, she was appointed an Officer of the Order of St John.

+She was awarded the New Zealand 1990 Commemoration Medal, and in 1993, she was awarded the New Zealand Suffrage Centennial Medal.

+Posthumously, Tuheitia, her son and successor as Māori King, honoured her as the namesake of the Illustrious Order of Te Arikinui Queen Te Atairangikaahu when he established the Māori Kīngi Honours in 2014.